seanfisk/mastering-eos/manual/sys-sw-info.rst

 HardInfo_ is far and away the best tool to obtain organized information related to the system.
 HardInfo displays on the operating system, kernel, hardware, peripherals, network and more.
 Furthermore, it can also run benchmarks on the CPU, FPU, and GPU.

 Unfortunately, it is not installed by default on the EOS computers, so it must be compiled from source.
 Don't be afraid, though --- by following these steps, you should be able to install HardInfo quickly and simply.
-It is unecessary but beneficial to be familiar with the steps involved in :ref:`manual-install` as well.
+It is unnecessary but beneficial to be familiar with the steps involved in :ref:`manual-install` as well.

 .. _HardInfo: http://hardinfo.org/